AhmedSabanovic/Project/README.md

 - Java version 1.8.0_311
 - The Visual Studio Code Extension Pack for Java
 - Selenium for Java, which can be downloaded from the Selenium website (https://www.selenium.dev/downloads/).
 After downloading, add all the .jar files to the Referenced Libraries of the project.
 - A Microsoft Edge driver for your version of Edge.
-This can also be downloaded from the Selenium website (https://www.selenium.dev/downloads/).
+This can be downloaded from the following website (https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/).
 After downloading, add the driver to your system's PATH environment variable.

 ## Setting up the project